-Thiele JC, Jungblut M, Helmerich DA, Tsukanov R, Chizhik A, Chizhik AI, Schnermann M, Sauer M, Nevskyi O, Enderlein J
+Thiele JC, Jungblut M, Helmerich DA, Tsukanov R, Chizhik A, Chizhik AI, Schnermann MJ, Sauer M, Nevskyi O, Enderlein J

-Over the last two decades, super-resolution microscopy has seen a tremendous development in speed and resolution, but for most of its methods, there exists a remarkable gap between lateral and axial resolution.
-Similar to conventional optical microscopy, the axial resolution is by a factor three to five worse than the lateral resolution.
-One recently developed method to close this gap is metal-induced energy transfer (MIET) imaging which achieves an axial resolution down to nanometers.
-It exploits the distance dependent quenching of fluorescence when a fluorescent molecule is brought close to a metal surface.
+Over the past two decades, super-resolution microscopy has seen a tremendous development in speed and resolution, but for most of its methods, there exists a remarkable gap between lateral and axial resolution, which is by a factor of 2 to 3 worse.
+One recently developed method to close this gap is metal-induced energy transfer (MIET) imaging, which achieves an axial resolution down to nanometers.
+It exploits the distance-dependent quenching of fluorescence when a fluorescent molecule is brought close to a metal surface.
 In the present manuscript, we combine the extreme axial resolution of MIET imaging with the extraordinary lateral resolution of single-molecule localization microscopy, in particular with direct stochastic optical reconstruction microscopy (dSTORM).
-This combination allows us to achieve isotropic three-dimensional super-resolution imaging of sub-cellular structures.
-Moreover, we employed spectral demixing for implementing dualcolor MIET-dSTORM that allows us to image and co-localize, in three dimensions, two different cellular structures simultaneously.
+This combination allows us to achieve isotropic three-dimensional super-resolution imaging of subcellular structures.
+Moreover, we used spectral demixing for implementing dual-color MIET-dSTORM that allows us to image and colocalize, in three dimensions, two different cellular structures simultaneously.